groupon/webdriver-http-sync/README.md

 `driver.setCookie(Cookie)` | Sets a cookie on the current page's domain. `Cookie = { name, value, path='/' }` `driver.getCookies()` | Returns all cookies visible to the current page.
 `driver.clearCookies()` | Deletes all cookies visible to the current page.
+`driver.setLocalStorageKey(key, value)` | Sets a local storage item for the current page.
+`driver.getLocalStorageKeys()` | Returns all local storage keys visible to the current page.
+`driver.clearLocalStorage()` | Deletes all local storage visible to the current page.
 `driver.acceptAlert()` | Accepts the visable alert.
 `driver.dismissAlert()` | Dismisses the visable alert.
 `driver.getAlertText()` | Gets the visable alert's text.